getnamingo/registry/README.md

 ## Documentation

-We invite you to thoroughly review all the `.md` files within the `docs` directory to familiarize yourself with the various aspects of Namingo.
-These documents provide comprehensive guidance on installation, configuration, and initial operation, ensuring you have all the information you need to successfully manage your domain registry.
+Our documentation provides comprehensive guidance on installation, configuration, and initial operation, ensuring you have all the information you need to successfully manage your domain registry.

-### Installation Instructions
+### Installation and Upgrade Instructions

 #### Automated Install

-For a quick and easy installation, you can use the automated install script by running the following command:
+To begin, simply copy the command below and paste it into your server terminal.
+This installation process is optimized for a fresh VPS running Ubuntu 22.04/24.04 or Debian 12.

+**Minimum requirement:** a VPS with at least 1 CPU core, 2 GB RAM, and 10 GB hard drive space.
+Please use MySQL or MariaDB.

 ```bash
 wget https://namingo.org/install.sh -O install.sh && chmod +x install.sh && ./install.sh